 In the major piece of reporting published in The New York Times the day following the fire, can be found a quote from Paltsits that literally jumps out:

-"Victor Hugo Paltsits, State Historian, said to-night that he had long feared the loss of the priceless historical records in the State Library, which he has repeatedly tried to have transferred to his own department.Such expressed public opinion would indicate to me Paltsits was either a plot co-conspirator who was tasked with planting seeds of legitimacy---if not actual justification---in the press coverage of a what would seem otherwise to be an incredible event; or else he was providing a serious indictment of the public officials whose stewardship of the collection held them ultimately responsible for any lack of fire safety, prevention, or effective response.
-This loss occurred of the State Library occurred just in advance of its planned move into new quarters in a nearly completed building just across the street from the Capital in Albany, where for the first time much of the collection stood the chance of being accessible for historical review.
-Given this, and much else, I'd say Paltsits represents a true whistle blower, although in the hallmark of insiders to a powerful conspiracy, there were no repercussions for men like Dr. Finegan and Dr. Draper afterward.
+"Victor Hugo Paltsits, State Historian, said to-night that he had long feared the loss of the priceless historical records in the State Library, which he has repeatedly tried to have transferred to his own department.Such public opinion indicates to me Paltsits was either a co-conspirator who was tasked with planting seeds of legitimacy---if not actual justification---in the press coverage of a what seems like an incredible event; or else he was providing a serious indictment of the public officials whose stewardship of the collection held them ultimately responsible for the lack of fire safety, prevention, and response.
+This loss occurred just in advance of a planned move of the State Library and archives into new quarters in a building nearing completion across the street from the Capital in Albany, where for the first time much of the collection stood the chance of being accessible for historical review.
+Given this, and much else, I'd say Paltsits represents a true whistle blower, even though---or maybe, especially---since there were no repercussions for men like Dr. Finegan and Dr. Draper,

 "'They were stored,' he said, 'in an improvised room, the shelving and furniture of which were all of wood.
 The whole thing was tinder and could not have withstood fire from within or without.
 The disaster had been expected by those of us who were familiar with the ground.'"

-There are a great many eerie parallels between the fire at the State Capital in Albany on March 29, 1911 and the fire 289 days later at the Equitable Life Assurance Building in lower Manhattan.
-Both were spectacular events in the media, if not equally so on the ground.
-Both buildings were of the same massive, mid-19th-century, masonry and iron construction, and were standards of that era's indestructibility by fire, yet both experienced quick, raging fires leading to partial building collapses.
+There are a great many eerie parallels between the fire at the State Capital in Albany on March 29, 1911 and a fire 289 days later at the Equitable Life Assurance Building in lower Manhattan.
+Both were spectacular events in the media, if not on the ground.
+Both buildings were of the same massive, mid-19th-century masonry construction, and widely considered indestructible by fire, yet both experienced partial building collapses after quick, raging fires.

-The burning up of libraries was a central event in both fires, although the loss of Equitable's touted law library was insignificant in comparison.
-But a primary motive for both arsons was the destruction, or at least the claim of destruction, for many important legal and business documents.
+The burning up of libraries was a central theme in each case, although the loss of Equitable's notable law library was insignificant by comparison.
+The goal of both probably intended for legal and business documents to be destroyed.
 The survival of bronze statues figured in media coverage of both---one of Henry Hyde, the founder of the Equitable Society, the other George Washington, the founder of the United States of America.

 Minutes of The Commissioners For Detecting Conspiracies In The State of New York: Albany County Sessions 1778-1781, Volume III.
 Analytical Index.
 1909-1910, Edited by Victor Hugo Paltsits,